DR1_Run_6 - Measure qubit from McDermott

 I will leave the same experiment to run again for tonight, but with more points.

-#10 Updated by Silvia Zorzetti about 1 month ago
+#10 Updated by Silvia Zorzetti 3 months ago

 - File phase_rabi_0110.png phase_rabi_0110.png added